w-yeehong/tp/docs/UserGuide.md

 _Written by: Noorul Azlina_
 #### 5.3.2 Edit room: `editroom`

-Edits an existing room in the application.
+Edits an existing room in Covigent.

 Format: `editroom ROOM_NUMBER [r/NEW_ROOM_NUMBER] [p/PATIENT_NAME]`

 Additional Information:
 * Edits the room with the specified `ROOM_NUMBER`.
-* `PATIENT_NAME` must match exactly with the patient name that was inputted into the application.
+* `PATIENT_NAME` **must match exactly with the name of the patient that was input into Covigent previously**.
 * `PATIENT_NAME` is case-insensitive.
 * Remove patient from room by inputting a `-` for `PATIENT_NAME`.
 * At least one of the optional fields must be provided.